RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-04-14-learning-tdd.md

 categories: [Testing, TDD, 8thLight]
 ---

-This is my second day at 8th Light and I've been working on writing an object-oriented Tic Tac Toe program.
+This is my first week at 8th Light and I've been working on writing an object-oriented Tic Tac Toe program.
 This would be no big deal for typically, even though I'm doing it in a language I'm unfamiliar with.

 Except!
 I'm trying to very rigorously drive the development with tests.